babyadolf/github-user-activity/README.md

 # github-user-activity
-I took this idea from [github-user-activity](https://roadmap.sh/projects/github-user-activity), a challenge from [roadmap.sh](https://roadmap.sh/).

 This script fetches the latest events for a given GitHub username and prints them.

 ## How to run